 These generic inventive principles can then be applied to all other areas of technology, greatly reducing the time to produce breakthrough ideas and inventions.
 Do you have a problem, process, or product that appears to have an unresolvable contradiction in its design or operation?
 Chances are that this same contradiction has been faced, and solved before, by people in other industries or technologies and you simply don't have the time to follow all the world's literature and patents.

 There are some psychological barriers to accepting the fact that the problem you are trying to solve may have already been solved by someone else.
 The key to a new invention is the resolution of what appears to be an inherent contradiction or limitation in a process or system.
 What we normally do is to compromise.
 TRIZ inventive principles and the historical study of great inventions teach us that direct confrontation and resolution of contradictions are the keys to breakthrough inventions and ideas.

-Examples of such parameter contradictions that we would all identify with would include:
+Examples of such parameter contradictions that we would all identify

 1. Weight of a car vs. its fuel efficiency